KevinLeeCrosby/characters/README.md

 ## Preliminary Results - September 19th, 2021

-After working on the project for the allotted 1 week, the test accuracy of 60% was achieved.
+After working on the Capstone project for the allotted 1 week, the test accuracy of 60% was achieved.

 The lower score is partially due to look alike characters, and inexperience building CV CNNs.